- Library Services

 Advice for students and researchers

 Copyright applies to any original, creative work, including things made freely available online.
-Using limited extracts from copyright material in assignments or non-commercial research (for example, including images/diagrams found in books, magazines, or online) comes within the "fair dealing" exceptions to copyright legislation, but you must make sure to correctly attribute and cite any third-party material you use.
+Using limited extracts from copyright material in assignments or non-commercial research comes within the "fair dealing" exceptions to copyright legislation.
+This may include using images/diagrams found in books, magazines, or online.
+However, you must correctly attribute and cite any third-party material you use.

 For more information about how copyright impacts you as a student, see the JISC copyright guide for students.